CNR-ISMAR/tools4msp/docs/modules/cea/index.rst

 CEA will highlight sea areas of highest cumulative on a single and multisector level Cumulative Effects based on the Tools4MSP Modelling Framework.

+The main characteristic of the method is the geospatial modelling of the impact chain based on a source-pressure-pathway-receptor linkage.
+The impact chain process is based on two steps (see :numref:`cea-workflow`):

+1. from human uses to pressures:

+2. from pressure to impact

 Module inputs
 -------------

+The inputs of the Tools4MSP CEA tool are:

+1. the area of analysis (domain area);
+2. the grid cell resolution;
+3. layers representing intensity or presence/absence of human uses (e.g., intensity of fishery and maritime transport, presence of aquacultures and oil & gas platforms) (see :numref:`cea-input-layers`);
+4. layers representing intensity or presence/absence of environmental components (e.g., seabed habitats, probability of presence of nursery habitats, probability of presence of marine mammals) (see :numref:`cea-input-layers-env`);
+5. use-specific relative pressure weights (:numref:`cea-weights-matrix`)
+   and distances of pressure propagation (:numref:`cea-distances-matrix`);
+6. environmental component sensitivities related to specific pressures or more general ecological models that describe the response of the environmental components to a specific pressure (:numref:`cea-sensitivities-matrix`).

 Input layers